 Southway is a warm, vibrant school with happy children who love to learn.
-We have beautiful, spacious grounds, including a large field, several wildlife areas, two ponds, two playgrounds and a small swimming pool.
+We have beautiful, spacious grounds, including a large field, wildlife areas, two playgrounds and a small swimming pool.

 Our dedicated team of staff work closely together and with you to make the children's time at school successful, happy and safe.
 We believe that our relationship with parents/carers is especially important, because with the combined efforts of staff, parent and child, we can reflect our motto 'Learning and Achieving Together.'